orvi-tmp/learning-c-with-pebble/chapter01.md

    <hr/>
 </figure>

 Several features of Pebble smartwatches have proven to be attractive.
 The extended battery life is a distinct advantage, especially when compared to other smartwatches.
 The color displays can be viewed from many angles and outside in direct sunlight.
 The watches are light and easily worn.
 One the best features, however, is the easy way the watch can be programmed.
 One can write applications that create new watch faces as well as applications that use all features of the watch: the display, the sensors, and the button inputs.
-All Pebble watches have the same programming system: apps are written in C, turned into CPU instructions, uploaded to the watch through the Pebble app on a smartphone.
+All Pebble smartwatches have the same programming system: apps are written in C, turned into CPU instructions, uploaded to the watch through the Pebble app on a smartphone.

 This mean that, to take advantage of the easy programming features and write apps for the watch, one should learn the C programming language.
 And that is what this book will help you to do.

 ### The Pebble Hardware ###

-Pebble watches have different configurations, but have several common elements.
+Pebble smartwatches have different configurations, but have several common elements.

 Inside a Pebble smartwatch is a display that can stay on without using a lot of battery power.
 Called "e-paper", the display is a reflective LCD display.
 The current displays are capable of displaying 64 colors.
 The Pebble Time and Pebble Time Steel smartwatches have a resolution of 144 by 168 pixels; the Pebble Time Round has a resolution of 180 by 180 pixels.
 Each display has a refresh rate of 30 frames per second, which enables rapid animations that look smooth and render with excellent image integrity.